fatmanmclone90/playwright-typescript-sample/readme.md

 # Playwright and Typescript

-Repo with a very basic example of playwright tests using the Page Object Model.
+- Very basic example of playwright tests using the Page Object Model.
+- Example of Visual Regression Testing using Playwright

 ## Setup